 These are a few golden nuggets from my own firstborn’s perspective:

-- Teaching by example, learning by experience, in values and in skills – all help us become stronger together.
+- Teaching by example and learning by experience, values, and skills help us become stronger together.

-- Spending quality time with one another binds us stronger together as a family; i.e., meal times and outings.
+- Spending quality time with one another, such as meal times and outings, strengthens us as a family.

 - Appreciating each other – showing love and affection.